pvc0/Image-Analysis/README.md

 # Image-Analysis
-program for image analysis of components in material structure of dual phase steel (ferrit and martensit)
+program for evaluating percentage of components in material structure of dual phase steel (ferrit and martensit) using image analysis